 The query performs a summation of the amount per user and then groups the resultant set by user_id.

-The and operators are both used to filter data based on certain criteria, but they work in different ways. is used to select values within a range, while is used to select values that match a list.
+operators are both used to filter data based on certain criteria, but they work in different ways.
+BETWEEN

-For instance, if you have a table called that contains the salary of each employee, along with which country they reside in, you could use the operator to find all employees who make between 160k:
+that contains the salary of each employee, along with which country they reside in, you could use the BETWEEN

-We have two tables: which provides personal data of customers and which gives information about transactions made by those customers.
+which gives information about transactions made by those customers.

 Our objective is to get the list of customers who have made transactions above a certain limit (let's say 500) and also get their personal details from the customer_details table.
-We will use the field to JOIN the two tables.
+We will use the customer_id

 We are looking to produce a summary table which contains the customer_ID, customer_name, transaction_ID, and the transaction_amount of transactions that have more than $500.